saranrapjs/business-reply-mail.js/README.md

 ## Install on your site

-The simplest way to install is by including this block of HTML somewhere on your website:
+The simplest way to install is by copying and pasting this block of code at the end of the `<body>` tag on your website:

 ```
 <script src="http://bigboy.us/other/business-reply-mail.js"></script>